Bikini in popular culture: Film bikinis

-In the 1962 film Dr. No, a Bond girl played by Ursula Andress emerges from the sea wearing a white bikini.
+In the 1962 film Dr. No, a Bond girl named Honey Ryder played by Ursula Andress emerges from the sea wearing a white bikini.
 The Dr. No bikini scene has been quoted as one of the most memorable scenes from the British spy film series.
 That white bikini has been described as a "defining moment in the sixties liberalization of screen eroticism".
 It is regarded as one of the most important bikinis in history as sales of the two piece bikini rocketed after the appearance of Andress in Dr. No. Channel 4 declared it the top bikini moment in film history, Virgin Media puts it ninth in its top ten, and top in the Bond girls.
 The Herald (Glasgow) put the scene as best ever on the basis of a poll.
 British Broadcasting Corporation observed, "So iconic was the look that it was repeated 40 years later by Halle Berry in the Bond movie Die Another Day."
 In a survey of 1000 women to celebrate the 60th anniversary of the bikini, Andress in her white bikini was voted "The Ultimate Bikini Goddess".

 It also helped shape the career of Andress, and the look of the quintessential Bond movie.
 Andress said that she owed her career to that white bikini, remarking, "This bikini made me into a success.
 As a result of starring in Dr. No as the first Bond girl, I was given the freedom to take my pick of future roles and to become financially independent."
 Because of the shocking effect from how revealing it was at the time, she got referred to by the joke nickname "Ursula Undress".
 In 2001, the Dr. No bikini worn by Andress in the film sold at auction for US$61,500.